 That is why our firm decided to create the Blaine Barrilleaux Scholarship.
 Our hope is that by offering educational assistance to students, we can help support future world-changers who, in return, will build a stronger community.
 Education is an essential tool for creating influential people who can ultimately create change.

 Our firm highly values education and believes every individual should have the incredible opportunity to receive an education and reach the goals set for his or her future.
-We want to help support the next generation of lawyers, government officials, doctors, teachers, among other professions to ensure we build a society grounded on knowledge.
+We want to help support the next generation of lawyers, government officials, doctors, and teachers, among other professions to ensure we build a society grounded on knowledge.

 At the Law Offices of Blaine Barrilleaux, we understand that finances often limit students who desire to pursue higher education.
 Our team wants to support one student reach his or her educational goals by offering a scholarship opportunity.

 - One individual will be offered $1000 to assist with his or her education.

 In order to be considered for the scholarship, applicants must submit the following:

 - A paragraph (250 words or less) on the importance of education.

 - Must be involved in at least one extracurricular activity

 - Must be enrolled or pursuing enrollment at a 2-year or 4-year accredited college